What if the people you meet every day are only a part of the story?

 Show Up Consistently

 Consistency builds credibility.
-Practically speaking, even if you can’t attend every meeting, make a point to show up at least once a month.
-Your presence signals commitment, and that’s how you get invited to deeper conversations Practical, not theoretical..
+Even if you can’t attend every meeting, make a point to show up at least once a month.
+Your presence signals commitment, and that’s how you get invited to deeper conversations And that's really what it comes down to.
+Which is the point..

 Contribute, Don’t Just Consume